 - I don’t have a style, but the books do.
 Each demands its own method of presentation, and I like that.
 My theory about why Hemingway killed himself is that he heard his own voice; that he reached the point where he couldn’t write without feeling he was repeating himself.
 That’s the worst thing that can happen to a writer.

 - A novelist is a person who lives in other people’s skins.

 - The writer isn’t made in a vacuum.
 Writers are witnesses.
 The reason we need writers is because we need witnesses to this terrifying century.

-E. L. Doctorow was a Jewish American author.
+E. L. Doctorow was an American author.
 He began his career as a reader at Columbia Pictures, then became an editor for New American Library in the early 1960s.
 He worked as chief editor at Dial Press from 1964 to 1969.
 The publication of The Book of Daniel in 1971 brought him literary acclaim.
 His next book, Ragtime was a commercial and critical success.
 He was awarded many honours, including the National Book Award, three National Book Critics Circle Awards, and two PEN Faulkner Award.

 Are you interested in more authors’ birthdays?
 Please click here: Literary Birthday Calendar